bcbnz/django-email-auth/docs/backends.rst

       If multiple user accounts are found for a given email address, they are tested in the order they are returned from the database until one is found for which the password matches.
-As the :class:`django.contrib.auth.models.User` model does not specify a default order, the order they will be tested in is undefined.
+If neccessary, this order can be specified through the :setting:`EMAIL_AUTH_ORDERING` setting.

-   .. function:: get_users_from_email(email)
+   .. function:: get_users_from_email(email, ordering=None)

       Get a list of users (instances of the :class:`django.contrib.auth.models.User` class) which have the given email address.
 If there is no user with the email address, an empty list is returned.
+If the ``ordering`` parameter is not ``None``, the list is sorted by the fields specified in the parameter.